Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-IegIG0LR1-4.md

 ### Transcript

-> uh game needs uh nice and sphere soon or it's gonna lose people game needs working toilet suit or it's gonna lose people or it's gonna lose people as quickly becoming a meme just here in this stream uh
+> game needs, nice and sphere soon or it's gonna lose people game needs working toilet suit or it's gonna lose people or it's gonna lose people as quickly becoming a meme just here in this stream